tildetown/rodo/README.md

 # Todos

-- Allow the use of unquoted items to be added if the user doesn't want/forgets to use them
 - Add color option to `config.rkt` file
 - Encrypt `todo.txt` file
 - Add note on `.bash_history` about items being added here before going into the `todo.txt` file